The Secret of Breaking the Evil Inclination: From the Furnace of Desires to Divine Tranquility

 There is None Besides Him

-When a person reaches true deveikus (attachment to God) through the Torah, he enters such a state of calm that even when he is insulted—he simply does not hear it.
-His mind is working 24 hours a day on words of Torah, in Likutey Moharan, in Halachah (Jewish law), and in Midrashim.
+When a person achieves true devekus (attachment to Hashem) through the Torah, he enters such a state of tranquility that even when people insult him—he simply does not hear it.
+His mind is engaged 24 hours a day in words of Torah, in Likutey Moharan, in halachos (Jewish laws), and in midrashim.

-Rebbe Nachman says (Torah 55) that a person can reach such high levels of holiness and purity, that he interprets every disgrace and humiliation as honor for the King.
+Rebbe Nachman teaches (Torah 55) that a person can reach such lofty levels of holiness and purity that he interprets every disgrace and humiliation as honor for the King.
 He understands that there is none besides Him—there are no heretics, there are no wicked people, there is nothing besides Hashem.
-Everything is illusions and fog.
-His pure soul becomes refined and strips itself of the physical body, and he sees only sparks of Godliness and pure souls hovering around him.
-This is the true enthusiasm of holiness.
+Everything else is merely illusion and mist.
+His pure soul becomes refined and transcends the physical body, and he sees only sparks of Godliness and pure souls hovering around him.
+This is the true fiery enthusiasm of holiness.

 Part 1 of 3 — Lesson No. 60